dexpresso-protocol/zk-core/README.md

 - `ceremony`: includes phase two powers of Tao. this is necessary for _groth16_ based SNARKs.
 - `inputs`: contains json files for example bad and good inputs for the circuit.
 - `proofs`: example proofs generated with inputs from the `inputs` directory.
+- `py_modules`: python implementation of the exact same circuit as is availble in the `circuits` directory.
+The input/output of the py-module must match the related circuit's inputs and the `public-output.json` file.

 ## Helpful Commands List
 ### Compiling a circuit